max-mapper/get-dat/markdown/01-install.md

 If you've never used the command line before, check out [Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=bfv5p9l1w5g) to get comfortable navigating your computer via the command line.

-Once you have downloaded npm, install dat on your local machine:
+Once you have downloaded npm, install dat on your local machine.
+Type the following in your **local terminal**:

 ```
 npm install -g dat